miklevin/MikeLev.in/_posts/2025-10-23-pipulates-blueprint-for-ai-collaboration.md

 Content SEO is that "other world" of SEO yesteryear that companies like SEMRush dominate.
-Now this product does integrate with SEMRush data but it doesn't have the type of complex workflows or deliverables of a competitive content gap analysis (CGA) so they just don't encounter not recognize the *million-dollar* utility of such things.
+Now this product does integrate with SEMRush data but it doesn't have the type of complex workflows or deliverables of a competitive content gap analysis (CCGA) so they just don't encounter not recognize the *million-dollar* utility of such things.

 ## Unlocking SEO Strategy: The GAPalyzer's Million-Dollar Utility